Effect of modeling subject-specific cortical folds on brain injury risk prediction under blunt impact loading: Materials and Methods

-\paragraph{Lissencephalic Models} The lissencephalic (without cortical folds) models were generated by modifying the detailed gyrencephalic model segmentations.
-First, the heterogeneous sub-arachnoid CSF in the gyrencephalic segmentation was replaced by a uniform 1 mm thick layer of CSF lining the meninges.
-The cortical gray and white matter matter with gyri and sulci in the gyrencephalic segmentation were replaced by uniform 4 mm thick gray matter and the remaining space between the gray matter and the deep brain structures filled with new white matter, to provide the lissencephalic model segmentations (Fig. \ref{Fig:workflow}b).
+\paragraph{Lissencephalic Models} The lissencephalic models were generated by modifying the detailed gyrencephalic model segmentations.
+First, the heterogeneous sub-arachnoid CSF in the gyrencephalic segmentation was replaced by a uniform 1 mm thick layer of CSF lining the inner surface of the meninges.
+The cortical gray and white matter matter with gyri and sulci in the gyrencephalic segmentation were replaced by a uniform 4 mm thick gray matter layer inside the new uniform CSF layer segment.
+The remaining space between the gray matter and the deep brain structures was filled with white matter, to provide the lissencephalic model segmentations (Fig. \ref{Fig:workflow}b).